rlacd/jsonext/README.md

 ### Writing JSONext

-Refer to file `sample.jsone` for an example of JSONext syntax.
+Refer to file `examples/example-files/full-feature-example.jsone` for an example of JSONext syntax.